 Decline and fall of the empire

 Interest aside, old guns, artillery shells, and bullets don’t do very well when stacked and left to gather dust.
-By the 1940s, the seven-floor mecca of the gun cube that was 501 Broadway was collapsing upon itself due to the weight of an army corps worth of munitions.
+By the 1940s, the seven-floor mecca that was 501 Broadway was collapsing upon itself due to the weight of an army corps worth of munitions.
 Thousands of uniforms from dozens of armies throughout time mingled in boxes, often sold by the pound to theatre companies and marching bands.
 There was no system or organization to it, with ancient swords mingling next to German Maxim guns.
 Items in the catalog, once sold out, were never dropped because odds are, there were still some in the warehouse or the island—they just needed to be found.
 In short, both the warehouse and the island arsenal had turned into immense and unstable junk collections.

 Old man Bannerman died in 1918 and by the 1960s his company had followed suit.
 The NYPD bomb squad and the Army took most of the remaining inventory and burned it up, blew it up, or sank it in the harbor.
 The island sat moldering and was given to the Taconic Park Commission in 1967.
 Today a volunteer group, The Bannerman Castle Trust, is trying to preserve the place and the old merchant’s memory.
 Even though it is largely a ruin, it is on the U.S. National Register of Historic Places.
 After all, had there been no Francis Bannerman, there would be no IMA, J&G, or AIM Surplus today.

 Still, do any of them have their own castle?